jaalto/project--shell-script-performance-and-portability/README.md

 ## 4.5 PORTABILITY OF UTILITIES

-In the end, the actual implementation of the shell you use (dash, bash, ksh...) is less important than what utilities you use and how you use them.

 It's not just about choosing to write in POSIX `sh`; the utilities called from the script also has to be